 Seattle is a long way from the streets of Paris, but Cafe Presse manages to re-create the effortless, elegant charm of those famed French coffee shops in its small space.
 For starters, the cappuccinos and lattes are on point, though the flavorful, locally roasted Caffe Vita house blend holds up on its own.
 The menu excels at light simplicity, from housemade yogurt with honey and walnuts to the fresh, flaky croissants to the gooey ham-egg-and-cheese delight of the croque madame.
-And with the breakfast options available all day and night, there’s no rush to be the early bird.
+And with the breakfast options available all day, there’s no rush to be the early bird.

 BTW: On Tuesdays, there’s a special prix-fixe menu.

 Cafe Presse, 1117 12th Ave.
 Seattle, Wash.
 98122

 This restaurant’s design is nothing to write home about (there’s an industrial storage rack in view), but Morsel’s substance has no time for your criticism of style.
 The biscuits at Morsel don’t mess around; we’re talking hefty, not flaky.
 Whether you’re filling up on a breakfast sammie or grabbing a biscuit to go with butter or jam, it’s hard to go wrong, despite the limited menu.
 This is a spot to get the sort of tasty carb fuel that sticks to the walls of your belly as you take on another Seattle day.

 BTW: Because ambiance isn’t Morsel’s forte, take your meal to the park across the street for some open-air dining.